 Instructions

-- Mix all the ingredients in a bowl and make a crumbly mixture.
+- Add all the ingredients to a large bowl (or parat) and mix well to make a crumbly mixture.

-- Dust and roll the dough ball into a 3-4 inch disc.
+- Dust and roll a dough ball using a rolling pin into a 3-4 inch disc.

 - Prick the koki using a fork all over.

-- Transfer the koki again on the griddle and cook on low medium heat until brown spots appear on the lower side.
+- Transfer it back to the skillet and cook on medium heat until brown spots appear on the lower side.

-- Apply oil on other side as well.
+- Flip again and apply 1 teaspoon of oil on another side as well.

-- Keep pressing the koki from the back of a ladle while cooking.
+- Cook from both sides until nice and brown.
+Keep pressing the koki with the back of a spatula while cooking, especially on the sides.

 - Serve hot with fresh yogurt and pickle.